 People need to forgive themselves for having some shortcomings.
 There is no need to beat yourself up or be needlessly embarrassed over a failure or some imagined ill-doing.
 I have known people who finished law school but never took the bar exam out of fear.
 They paralyzed themselves into ruin by an overly active imagination of failure.

-How many times have we uttered these three defiant words, “deal with it” when people are annoyed at shortcomings, and endlessly remind us that we are not perfect, every chance they get?
+How many times have we heard these three defiant words, “deal with it” when people are annoyed at shortcomings, and endlessly remind us that we are not perfect, every chance they get?
 This strain of constantly trying to measuring up to fit a certain mold, just to get the affection, triggers an uncomfortable feeling that does not go away.
 This feeling of not measuring up gnaws constantly until some people despise themselves just a little bit, and then, a little bit more.
 The craving for love, acceptance, belonging and approval is normal, and is ingrained in people’s psychological make up, but the cravings may go on overdrive, if people can not cope or accept their own humanity in a kind, mature, rational manner.
 Simply put, no one of is perfect!

 Expecting Too Much From Others